gmunglani/fret-ibra/examples/Tutorial.md

 ```

 ## Modules
 The user then has the option to run one of four modules.
 These modules are designed to run sequentially.
+Option 3 runs options 0-2 in batch mode.
 The workflow is as follows:
 * 0 -> Background subtraction (acceptor channel)
 * 1 -> Background subtraction (donor channel)
 * 2 -> Ratiometric processing
+* 3 -> Background subtraction (both channels) + Ratiometric processing
-* 3 -> Bleach correction (optional)
+* 4 -> Bleach correction (optional)

 ## Background subtraction
 The *background subtraction* modules (0 or 1) is run first.